Panda-Hobby 1/35 9K330 Tor Air Defense System Kit First Look

 Like the SA-8, the SA-15 has a rotating search radar, a tracking radar attached to the front of the plinth (turret), guidance antennas attached to the tracking radar, and six missiles in cannisters behind the tracking radar.
 Unlike the SA-8, the SA-15 does not elevate its missiles to an optimum launch angle, its missiles are stored and fired vertically out of their cannisters like Standard missile launchers on US naval combatants.
 At launch, the missile fires a short burst to jump vertically and well clear of the vehicle before a small attitude thuster near the nose pushes the missile into the launch angle as its main motor fires and carries the missile to its target.
 Also unlike the SA-8 which is mounted to an amphibious wheeled chassis, the SA-15 is mounted to a heavier tracked chassis.

 Panda Hobby continues to release modern Russian combat vehicles, many of which have not yet been addressed by other model companies.
 Such is the case with their 2S6 and now this gem, the 9K330 Tor (SA-15).
 This kit is molded in tan styrene and presented on 27 parts trees plus upper and lower hull, plinth (turret), and tracking antenna cover.
-In addition, there is one tree of clear parts and one fret of photo-etched parts
+In addition, there is one tree of clear parts and one fret of photo-etched parts.
+Among the features and options in this kit:

 - Detailed suspension/drive train